-My wonderful 4 ingredient potato soup will store perfectly in the fridge in an airtight container for up to 3-4 days.
+This potato soup can be stored ideally in the fridge in an airtight container for up to 3-4 days.

 Did you know you can freeze soup?
-Transfer the soup to either a freezer-safe airtight container or freezer-safe storage bag and it will keep in the freezer for up to 6 months, for the best quality.
+Transfer the soup to either a freezer-safe airtight container or a freezer-safe storage bag, and can be kept in the freezer for up to 6 months for the best quality.

 For best results, defrost in the fridge the night before serving to ensure it thaws properly!

-To reheat, you can simply place the soup in a saucepan on the stove over medium-low heat and reheat until hot and bubbling.
-You can also place the soup into bowls, cover with a paper towel, and microwave for 1-minute intervals until hot, stirring in between!
+Place the leftover soup into a saucepan on the stove over medium-low heat and reheat until hot and bubbling.
+You can also place the soup into bowls, cover it with a paper towel, and microwave for 1-minute intervals until hot, stirring in between!

 When ready, top with leftover toppings and enjoy!